Meghan Markle Bans Prince Harry From Shooting Animals On Traditional Royal Family Hunts, Rumors Say

-The British Royal Family maintains an annual tradition of visits to their country estate of Balmoral where they age in outings where they hunt and shoot birds and other animals, a “blood sport” tradition that was handed down to Prince Charles by his favorite uncle, Lord Mountbatten, and that Charles passed along to his own son, Prince William, as The Daily Mail recounted this week.
+The British royal family maintains an annual tradition of visits to their country estate of Balmoral where they engage in outings where they hunt and shoot birds and other animals, a “blood sport” tradition that was handed down to Prince Charles by his favorite uncle, Lord Mountbatten, and that Charles passed along to his own son, Prince William, as The Daily Mail recounted this week.

 “I have been having great fun shooting lately,” an excited Charles wrote as an 11-year-old boy, in 1959.
 “Yesterday I got 23 pheasants and today I got 10 and a partridge, a moorhen and a hare.”